top of page

 For more information about Thumb Community Health Partnership or local resources, visit www.ThumbHealth.org or follow TCHP on Facebook.

-The Thumb Community Health Partnership (TCHP) encompasses Huron, Lapeer, Sanilac, and Tuscola Counties and includes 32 health and human service organizations, including local mental health providers, public health departments, hospitals, human service agencies, education, and health clinics.
+The Thumb Community Health Partnership (TCHP) encompasses Huron, Lapeer, Sanilac, and Tuscola Counties and includes 32 health and human service organizations, including local public health departments, hospitals, human service agencies, education, and health clinics.
 The partnership works to improve coordination of services and access to care for residents.

 Comments